ursatile/css4eng/212-column-based-layouts.md

 A much better approach is to create a single site, running from a single codebase, which adapts to the device it's running on.
 This is the fundamental principle behind **responsive design**: smaller devices don't just show a smaller version of your site, they actually apply a different layout so that the same elements and content are optimised for use on a smaller screen.

 Now, there are two different approaches to responsive design.
 One is to use what's called a *fluid layout*; elements are defined using relative units, and the layout scales smoothly to fit the current viewport.
 You'll also hear this referred to as a "liquid layout", but that term's fallen out of favour since Shopify created an open-source templating language called Liquid in 2006, which has become incredibly popular for building static websites and content management systems.
-Liquid is it's awesome; this handbook is built using Liquid --- but it also means googling "liquid layout" produces very confusing results.
+Liquid's great --- this handbook site is built using Liquid --- but it also means googling "liquid layout" produces very confusing results.
+We've see a fluid layout based on layout grids above, and later in the workshop we'll look at how you can use CSS flexbox to create truly fluid layouts that don't rely on an underlying grid system.

 The other approach is to use what we call **breakpoints** to create styles which will only be applied at specific viewport sizes.